Macemi/AfriTech-Electronics-Ltd/README.md

 ---

 ## Data Preparation
 AfriTech Electronics Ltd. Dataset is a Microsoft Excel dataset containing multiple columns.
-The dataset is thoroughly cleaned—free of errors, duplicates, white spaces, and null values—ensuring it is reliable, original, comprehensive, up-to-date, and well-cited.
+The dataset is thoroughly cleaned free of errors, duplicates, white spaces, and null values, ensuring it is reliable, original, comprehensive, up-to-date, and well-cited.

 The cleaned data was then imported into **PostgreSQL**, where structured queries were performed to extract meaningful insights and analyze the most relevant information for our objectives.